EXXodos911/MusicGPT/README.md

 # MusicGPT
-## Simple Prompt to copy an artists style and create a new song lyrics
+<h1>Simple Prompt to copy an artists style and create a new song lyrics</h1>

 ## Prompt
 ```